Robert Chesebrough: Life and career

-Chesebrough lived to be 96 years old and was such a believer in Vaseline that he claimed to have eaten a spoonful of it every day.
+Chesebrough lived to be 96 years old and was such a believer in Vaseline that he claimed to have eaten "more than a teaspoon" of it every day.
 He died at his house in Spring Lake, New Jersey.
-He also, reportedly, during a serious bout of pleurisy in his mid-90s, had his nurse rub him from head to foot with Vaseline.
-He soon recovered, and credited his recovery to Vaseline.
+There is an unsubstantiated claim that "[i]n his late fifties, ill with pleurisy, he made his nurse anoint him with the substance from head to toe—and promptly recovered."
 He is buried in Woodlawn Cemetery in the Bronx, New York City.